jekin000/dream_of_red_mansions/README.md

 # dream_of_red_mansions

-* Find the top 100 word 2-tuple from the given document.
+* Find the top 100 two-word-tuples from the given document.